Doctor of Medicine: By country

-Professional degrees
+First professional degrees

 Afghanistan

 In Afghanistan, medical education begins after high school.
-No pre-medicine courses or bachelor's degree is required.
+No pre-medicine courses or bachelor's degree are required.
 Eligibility is determined through the rank applicants obtain in the public university entrance exam held every year throughout the country.
 Entry to medical school is competitive, and only students with the highest ranks are accepted into medical programs.
 The primary medical degree is completed in 7 years.
 According to the new medical curriculum (from 2016), during the 12th semester, medical students must complete research on a medical topic and provide a thesis as part of their training.
-Students have also a one-year compulsory internship which has to be completed in a teaching hospital.
+Students also undergo a one-year compulsory internship, to be completed in a teaching hospital.
 Medical graduates are awarded a certificate in general medicine, regarded as "MD" and validated by the "Ministry of Higher Education of Afghanistan".
 All physicians are to obtain licensing and a medical council registration number from the "Ministry of Public Health" before they officially begin to practice.
 They may subsequently specialize in a specific medical field at medical schools offering the necessary qualifications.
 After graduation, students may complete residency.